kubeflow/katib/README.md

 ## Components in Katib

-Katib consists of several components as shown below:
+Katib consists of several components as shown below.
 Each component is running on k8s as a deployment.
-And each component communicates with GRPC, the API is defined at `API/api.proto`.
+Each component communicates with others via GRPC and the API is defined at `api/api.proto`.

 - vizier: main components.
     - vizier-core : API server of vizier.